 CU Presents & CU College of Music

-The University of Colorado’s Artist Series has been bringing the world’s finest jazz, classical and world music performers to Boulder for more than 70 years.
-CU’s College of Music also presents numerous events during the academic year, including free student and faculty recitals.
-(See separate listing for Eklund Opera Program.)
-Many performances sell out, so get your tickets early.
-Find more info about the dates listed below, and many others, at www.cupresents.org.
+The University of Colorado’s Artist Series has been bringing world-class musical performances to Boulder for more than 70 years.
+CU’s College of Music also presents numerous events during the year, including free student and faculty recitals.
+(Also see separate listing for Ecklund Opera Program.)
+Find more info about the events listed below, and many others, at www.cupresents.org.

 Dickens Opera House

-Longmont’s historic 1881 opera house, downtown at Third and Main streets, hosts live music several nights per week, and most events are free.
-See the full lineup at www.dickensoperahouse.com.
+Longmont’s historic 1881 opera house, downtown at Third and Main streets, hosts live music several nights per week, and many events are free.
+See the winter/spring lineup at www.dickensoperahouse.com.